As an Amazon Associate, I earn from qualifying purchases you make on this website.

 - If you own extra-large lenses like the Fujifilm XF 100-400 mm, it will limit your ability to carry others.

 - It doesn’t come with a wrap-around strap to secure the bag.
 It only has zippers.
 If you fail to check them, something terrible might happen if the flap opens unexpectedly.

-For more gear reviews, please look at:
+For more review articles, look at: